Posts

 Image

-Lesson plan aimed at Year 2- Year 3 Text: Someone just like you by Helen Docherty and David Roberts Enquiry question : How can you make someone feel safe?
+Lesson plan can be used in all year groups - see different options for follow up work below Text: Someone just like you by Helen Docherty and David Roberts Enquiry question : How can you make someone feel safe?
 RSE links : Respectful relationships : practical steps they can take in a range of different contexts to improve or support respectful relationships.
 Starter : Discuss the front cover of the book; what do you predict this story is about?
 Look at the dedication inside the front cover: This story was inspired by the words of Jo Cox: ‘We have more in common than that which divides us.’”
 What does this mean?
 Main : Read “Someone like you” and discuss: - What do you notice about the children shown on the opening page’ how are they similar and different?
-Why has the illustrator chosen to place the children on the page in those positions? - Consider the images on the second page where all the children say their name; the a
+Why has the illustrator chosen to place the children on the page in those positions? - Consider the images on the se

 You need to chill by Juno Dawson